Department of Meteorology

 We are world leaders for research in atmospheric, ocean and climate science.
 We are ranked:

-- 2nd in the world for research in Meteorology and Atmospheric Sciences according to the Center for World University Rankings by Subject 2017
+- Ranked 2nd in the world for research in Meteorology and Atmospheric Sciences

-- 4th in the UK for Earth and Marine Sciences in The Guardian University Guide 2018
+- Ranked 4th in the UK for Earth and Marine Sciences

 We are the UK's only dedicated meteorology department.
 By choosing to study or work with us you will join one of the largest academic communities of atmospheric, ocean and space physicists in the world.
 Our Department is a dynamic environment, where you can learn from and work with internationally recognised research and teaching staff, including five Fellows of the Royal Society and climate experts who contribute to the Intergovernmental Panel on Climate Change (IPCC).

 We have long-established relationships with commercial and governmental organisations within the meteorological, climate and related sectors.

 These national and international relationships range from individual student projects to multi-year commercial research programmes, and include work with renowned institutions such as the UK Met Office, the Environment Agency, NASA, the European Centre for Medium-range Weather Forecasts (ECMWF), the World Meteorological Organization, the European Space Agency, the National Centre of Atmospheric Science and the Institute for Environmental Analytics.
 We also have established links with commercial industries within the power, utilities, transport, space, education, agriculture and health sectors.

 Our industry partners collaborate in the delivery of some of our taught modules, enabling our students to learn from professionals in the field and gain insight into a variety of potential sectors, organisations and roles for their future career.
 This approach also enables us to ensure that the courses we offer are professionally relevant.